Who or What is a Square

-Now that you know what a square is, you can guess what a sharp is: it’s basically the opposite.
-Some other names for a sharp bettor could be a “smart guy” or a “wiseguy”.
+Now that you know what a square is, you can guess what a sharp is: it’s the opposite.
+Some other names for a sharp bettor could be a “smart guy” or a “wise guy.”
 These are the bettors that bet on sports for a living: they study the sports, they examine the lines and they’re very calculated.
-They’re the ones who really have some influence in Las Vegas and online in terms of the sportsbooks.
-The odds makers don’t really care what the squares do because those guys will lose money in the long run.
+They’re the ones who have some influence in Las Vegas and online in terms of the sportsbooks.
+The oddsmakers don’t care what the squares do because those guys will lose money in the long run.
 However, they have to keep a close eye on what the sharps do because they’re the ones that are going to find value and take advantage of any inaccuracies in the betting lines.

-Thee are many sportsbooks that avoid sharps because they don’t see them as a winning proposition.
-They’re rather book the recreational players and have them come in and lose a bunch of money with minimal effort.
-There are rumors that a number of the UK sportsbooks as well as companies like Bodog and SportsInteraction have been known to drop limits and halt sharp guys from playing.
+There are many sportsbooks that avoid sharps because they don’t see them as a winning proposition.
+They rather book the recreational players and have them come in and lose a bunch of money with minimal effort.
+There are rumors that a number of the UK sportsbooks and companies like Bodog and SportsInteraction have been known to drop limits and halt sharp guys from playing.
 Some of the books that welcome the wiseguys are Pinnacle and The Greek.
-Those companies – as well as Las Vegas odds makers – track the sharps very closely and adjust lines based on their moves.
+Those companies – as well as Las Vegas oddsmakers – track the sharps very closely and adjust lines based on their moves.

 Tendencies Of A Sharp